 Start your plastering apprenticeship

-Learn wall and ceiling lining on real construction sites, earn a wage from day one, and walk away with your Certificate III in Wall and Ceiling Lining in 3–4 years.
+Learn wall and ceiling lining on real construction sites across Queensland and New South Wales, earn a wage from day one, and walk away with your Certificate III in Wall and Ceiling Lining in 3–4 years.
 No classroom required.

 1500+ apprentices trained